 'The In-Between Time'

 The striking dust jacket designed by Em Harrison.

-Alexander Baron's widow, Delores, regards this 1971 title as the most autobiographical of his novels.
+Alexander Baron's widow, Delores, (who, sadly, died in September 2013) regards this 1971 title as the most autobiographical of his novels.
 The in-between time refers to that brief but often formative period between school and college.
 It's a novel of political and sexual awakening, set in North London in the late 1930s.
 Vic Mason is active in the Labour League of Youth, but largely because of his attraction to a young Welsh communist, Olwen, he becomes active in the margins of Communist Party activity.
 He even seeks to volunteer to fight in Spain, and meets the CP leader (clearly closely modelled on Harry Pollitt), but - to his huge relief - is turned down as too young.

 The novel is hostile to the Communist Party.
 Vic is portrayed as keeping a wary and distrustful distance, and there is a poisonous portrait of a local CP headteacher and serial womaniser, Tom Arbalest - a name which feels like it should be an anagram, but if so I haven't worked it out.

 You would never guess from this novel that the young Alexander Baron (or Alec Bernstein as he was known in the 1930s) was for several years a very active Communist.
 According to his as yet unpublished memoirs, he maintained an allegiance to the Labour League of Youth largely to seek recruits to the CP.
 Although he never seems to have held a party card, he was for a few years until enlisting in the army during the war, in essence, a full-time party activist, working closely with John Gollan and other national party leaders.